|

 Butterfly Milkweed

-...
-Extracts from the roots of Butterfly Milkweed have been shown to be active against tuberculosis cultures.
-The identified active compounds in milkweeds include a potent class of chemicals known as cardiac glycosides.
+... of chemicals known as cardiac glycosides.
 It is these chemicals that are utilized by Monarch butterfly caterpillars for their own protection.
 As they eat milkweed they store the cardiac glycosides in their exoskeleton, making ...

 www.gpnc.org